 Since ancient times, wood has been a popular option for some cooking utensils, such as spoons and spatulas.
-Even today a lot of people prefer wood over other options, because of both traditional and practical reasons.
-There are a number of advantages of using wood kitchen tools compared to stainless steel or plastic.
+Even today a lot of people prefer wood over other options, because of both esthetics and functionality.
+There are a number of advantages of using wood kitchen tools compared to stainless steel or plastic ones.
 Here are some of them:

-Wooden utensils are soft and very gentle in use with the most delicate cooking surfaces.
-One of the distinct advantages of wooden spatulas is that they are not going to scratch the finish on your non-stick coatings.
-They also won’t scratch your cast iron or stainless steel pots, and in opposite to metal utensils they are nice and quiet to use.
+- Wooden utensils won’t scratch your cookware.
+Wooden utensils are soft and very gentle to delicate cooking surfaces.
+One of the distinct advantages of wooden spatulas is that they are not going to scratch the finish on your non-stick pans.
+They also won’t scratch your cast iron or stainless steel pans, and opposite to metal utensils, they don’t make noise.

-Another reason that wooden utensils are superior to metal utensils is that they don’t conduct heat.
-If you leave a wooden spoon in the hot pot for a long time, the handle will still stay cool.
-With a metal spoon, you’ll end up with a burned hand.
-The plastic spoon will melt if it stirs something really hot or it rests on the side of a hot pan.
+- Wooden spoons don’t conduct heat.
+Another reason that makes wooden utensils superior to metal utensils is that wood doesn’t conduct heat.
+If you leave a wooden spoon in the hot pot for a long time, the handle will still stay cool and you don’t need heat-resistant gloves to grab it.
+With a metal spoon, you may end up with a burned hand.
+The plastic spoon will melt if you stir something really hot or leave it to rest on a hot pan.

-Another plus for the wooden utensils is that wood is non-reactive and won’t leach harmful chemicals into your food.
-Wooden utensils won’t react with the acids in foods and leave a metallic taste, like some metal spoons.
+- Wood is an inert material.
+Another plus is that wood is non-reactive material and won’t leach harmful chemicals into your food.
+Wooden utensils don’t react with the acids in foods and don’t leave a metallic taste as metal spoons do.

-Holding a metal spoon can be uncomfortable to grip, while hard edges can damage delicate ingredients.
+- Easy to grip handles.
+Holding a metal spoon can be uncomfortable for you, while sharp edges can damage delicate ingredients.
 The wooden spoon handles are gently rounded and feel nice in your hand.
-And you feel comfortable while using it.
+You will feel comfortable and satisfied using it.

-Another benefit of wooden kitchen tools is that they look fabulously beautiful and elegant.
-The creative and artistic design of wooden utensils gives beautiful appearance to the kitchen.
-Handcrafted wooden spoons are truly unique functional works of art that make wonderful gifts.
+- Beautiful Design.
+Another benefit of wooden kitchen tools is that they look attractive and elegant.
+The creative and artistic design of wooden utensils adds a beautiful accent to your kitchen.
+Handcrafted wooden spoons look like pieces of art, which makes them wonderful gifts.

-These utensils are very durable, and as long as you take proper care of them, you can expect them give you long service.
-They are hard to break, and you can stir even the thickest ingredients or scrape foods off of the bottom of pans.
-Since they can withstand heat, they won’t melt, even in an unattended pan.
+- Durability.
+Wooden utensils are reasonably durable.
+As long as you take proper care of them, you can expect them to give you long service.
+They are hard to break, and you can stir even the thickest ingredients or scrape food off the bottom of the pan.
+They can withstand high heat and won’t melt in an unattended pan.
 A little sanding from time to time can help remove burn marks and stains.

-Research indicates that wood appears to have natural germ-killing properties.
-It has been proven that germs and bacteria grow much faster on plastic and metal than on wooden kitchenware surfaces.
+- Germs and bacteria don’t like wood.
+Research indicates that some woods (pine and oak) appear to have natural bacteria-killing properties.
+Germs and bacteria grow faster on plastic and metal than on wooden kitchenware surfaces.

+- Environmentally friendly material.
 Environmentally-conscious individuals can choose wooden utensils with confidence.
-Wood is natural and renewable resource and more environmentally responsible choice.
-We can help save our environment by using kitchen utensils that are made from renewable, biodegradable and non-toxic substances.
+Wood is a natural and renewable resource, so it is an environmentally responsible choice for kitchen utensils.
+We can help protect the environment by using kitchen utensils that are made from renewable, biodegradable, and non-toxic materials.

 The Disadvantages of Using Wooden Cooking Tools

-- Wood utensils are harder to clean than stainless steel or plastic cooking utensils.
-Food particles easy stick to the porous surface of the wood.
-Wood expands in water, so soaking it in dishwater is generally not advised.
+- Wooden utensils are harder to clean than stainless steel or plastic cooking utensils.
+Food particles easily stick to the porous surface of the wood.
+Wood expands in water, so soaking wooden utensils in water is not advised.

-- Wooden utensils quickly lose their glossy finish, and might develop splinters or cracks if they are not improperly stored or handled.
+- Wooden utensils quickly lose their glossy finish and might develop splinters or cracks if they are not properly stored or handled.

 - Wooden spoons tend to pick up stains if used in soups and sauces.

-- It is hard to determine if glossy finish on your wooden kitchen utensil is food safe, especially for imported items.
-A wood finish will wear off as you use them and you don’t want unsafe wood finish particles ending up in your food.
+- It could be hard to determine if the glossy finish of your new wooden utensil is food safe, especially for items that have been brought from abroad.
+This shiny finish will wear off as you use them and you don’t want harmful substances ending up in your food.

 You may also like: